Bounding the resources for thermalizing many-body localized systems: Introduction

-The main focus in this work is the robustness of the MBL phase under instances of external dissipative processes.
-More specifically, we study how efficiently one may thermalize an MBL spin lattice system, by coupling it to a finite thermal bath.
-We allow a broad, yet physically realistic class of interaction models, that describe the interaction between system and bath in terms of energy-preserving stochastic collisions which take place between a lattice region and sub-regions of the bath.
-During these interactions, system and bath can be either weakly or strongly coupled.
-Our aim is then to thermalize an MBL system with the least amount of thermal resources possible, meaning with a bath of the smallest possible dimension.
+The main focus of this work is to investigate the robustness of the MBL phase under instances of external dissipative processes.
+To do so, we introduce a physically-realistic class of interaction models, describing the interaction between a many-body system and a finite-sized thermal environment.
+Within these models, the interactions are described in terms of energy-preserving stochastic collisions occurring between the system (or regions thereof) and sub-regions of the bath.
+During the interactions, system and bath can be either weakly or strongly coupled.
+For this class of processes, we are able to derive analytical bounds on the minimum size of the bath required to thermalize the many-body system.
+We apply these bounds to the setting where the system is in the MBL phase, so as to characterize the robustness of this phase with respect to the coupling with an external environment.
+It is woth noting, however, that the bounds obtained hold for general many-body systems out of thermal equilibrium.

 It is key to the approach taken here -- and one of the merits of this work -- that in order to arrive at our results, we make use of tools from quantum information theory, tools that might at first seem somewhat alien to the problem at hand, but which turn out to provide a powerful machinery.
-We demonstrate this by using a technical result known as the \emph{convex split lemma}~\cite{anshu_quantum_2017,anshu_quantifying_2018}, to derive quantitative bounds on the bath size required for a region of the spin lattice to thermalize.
+We demonstrate this by using a technical result known as the convex split lemma~\cite{anshu_quantum_2017,anshu_quantifying_2018}, to derive the quantitative bounds on the bath size required for a region of the spin lattice to thermalize.
 Given that MBL phases are challenging to study theoretically, and most known results are numerical in nature \cite{Luitz,Devakul,PhysRevLett.118.017201,Prosen,Pollmann,Wahl,AugstineMBL}, our work provides a fresh approach in understanding such phases from an analytical perspective.
 The convex split lemma has originally been derived in the context of quantum Shannon theory, which is the study of compression and transmission rates of quantum information.
 Our main contribution is to connect this mathematical result to a class of thermodynamic models which can be used to describe thermalization processes in quantum systems.
 This gives rise to surprisingly stringent and strong results.
-Note, however, in the approach taken for thermalizing processes, it is assumed that systems thermalize close to exactly, a requirement that will be softened in future work.
+Note, however, in the approach taken it is assumed that systems thermalize close to exactly, a requirement that will be softened in future work.